mathjax/MathJax-docs/advanced/extension-writing.rst

 contain formatted equations corresponding to the TeX, MathML and AsciiMath sources.

-``MathJax.js`` is the main file, initializes MathJax and loads all its components.
+``MathJax.js`` is the main file, which initializes MathJax and loads all its components.
 The most important ones are represented in the diagram below.
 The input modes (in blue) are located in ``unpacked/jax/input/`` and transform the corresponding given input text into MathJax's internal strutures (in red) located in ``unpacked/jax/element`` (only one format at the moment, essentially "MathML").
 Then this internal structure is rendered by the output modes (in green) located in ``unpacked/jax/output``.
 The MathJax extensions are located in ``unpacked/extensions/`` and can modify or extend the MathJax components.

 .. image:: /_static/components.svg